lf-edge/ekuiper/docs/en_US/api/cli/data.md

 # Data Import/Export Management

-The eKuiper rule command line tools allows to import and export all the Data.
+The eKuiper rule command line tools allows to import and export the Data.

 ## Data Format